NGSwenson/CanopyDiscs/README.md

 # CanopyDiscs
-A collaborative project with Jenny Zambrano and Bill Fagan
+A collaborative project with Jenny Zambrano and Bill Fagan.
+The code contained here is preliminary and not carefully checked.
+Use with caution.

 # Order of analyses
 1) canopy_overlap_plot.R code: to calculate crown overlaps